 The purpose behind mushroom spores is simple: they allow fungi to colonize new areas and spread their offspring into new environments where they can grow on food sources.
 Their favorite meal is decaying organic matter like tree bark, dead leaves, and even manure.
-The spores travel through air currents until they land on a suitable surface, where they will begin germinating and growing into a more mature form known as mycelium.
+The spores travel through air currents until they land on a suitable surface (or substrate), where they will begin germinating and growing into a more mature form known as mycelium.

 Are Mushroom Spores the Same as Mushroom Seeds?

 Mushroom spores are microscopic and are only found on the gills of mushrooms.
 These spores grow into new mushrooms when they’re ready to reproduce.
 Mushroom seeds are larger and can be seen with the naked eye if you look closely enough—and they’re usually black or brown.
 They grow inside mature mushrooms and aren’t meant for reproduction; instead, they’re food sources for animals like birds, insects, and mammals that eat these fungi after they’ve been harvested by humans (or other animals).

 You can harvest mushroom spores from a fruiting body of a live mushroom.
 Harvesting mushroom spores is called making a spore print.
 In addition to the mature mushroom, you’ll need a glass jar, a sheet of light-colored paper, a sharp knife, tweezers, and a resealable plastic baggie.

 Cut the stem off of the mushroom as close as possible to the ribbed underside of the cap.
 Be careful not to touch the spores or undersides as much as possible.
 Slice carefully and handle gently so you don’t shake off the spores.